Make-School-Courses/FEW-2.9-Technical-Seminar/Lessons/Lesson-8.md

 }
 ```

 Note: `pubsub.publish('NEW_POST', { newPost: post })`.
 This line will publish a post to anyone who subscribed.
-Anyone that subscribes to `newPost` will get a this post.
+Anyone that subscribes to `newPost` will get this post.
 You will tackle subscriptions in the next section.

 Note!
 The arguments for a resolver function in Apollo are different!
 A resolver takes 4 arguments: `parent`, `args`, `context`, and `info`.
 You'll be looking at the other arguments later, now let's focus on args.